kakoiihito/Shift/CONTRIBUTING.md

 # Ways To Contribute

 > There are many ways to contribute to the Shift Project.
 Contributers like you can make tutorials, improve the
-> documentation, find bugs, report them, and sumbit feature requests or code which could be added.
+> documentation, find bugs, report them, and submit feature requests or code which could be added.

 # Issues Tab